Rated 5 stars on the App Store

 Italian drama, cat style

-Baroque and Renaissance scenes add theatrical contrast, with many masterpieces to solve from Leonardo Da Vinci to Boldini.
+Baroque and Renaissance scenes add theatrical contrast, with many masterpieces to solve from Leonardo da Vinci to Boldini.

 Every finished puzzle can open into the story behind the artwork.